 Every state has its ghost stories, but no other state has the Dover Demon or the Salem Witch Trials.
 From sea-side ghosts, to UFOs over the Berkshires, Massachusetts has a rich history of paranormal legend, odd events, and strange denizens.
 In this workshop, we have a look at some of the most famous of Massachusetts paranormal history.

-Nefarious New England: There’s nothing quite like a New England ghost story.
-From Peter Rugg’s ghostly carriage ride to the haunting of the Sterling Opera House, there is a wealth of spooky tales that are told all over the northeast.
-Come hear the cases of some of New England’s most famous hauntings, and decide for yourself if you ought to sleep with the lights on.
+Nefarious New England: The New England States are full of weird.
+From Betty and Barney Hills 1961 reported alien abduction to the haunting of the Sterling Opera House, the is a wealth of spooky tales that are known all over the northeast.
+In this presentation we look at some of the most famous cases from each state, and tell the tales that have entertained generations of New Englanders.
+Decide for yourself if you ought to sleep with the lights on.

 Abnormal America: : Every state in the union has its own spooky stories and unsolved mysteries- Alien abduction, Bigfoot, the Jersey Devil, and the Mothman.
 These are only some of the strange things can be found across the country, and in this presentation you’ll hear some of the strangest and spookiest stories the USA has to offer.